JonnyBeoulve/React-Virtual-Reality-Playground/README.md

 ﻿# React-Virtual-Reality-Playground

-This project will serve as a playground for experimenting with React 360 in the browser, a framework used for creating 3D and VR user interfaces.
+This React 360 project is a playground for experimenting with virtual reality in the browser and demonstrate its capabilities.

 ## Programming

-* React
+- React
-* React 360
+- React 360
-* React Native
+- React Native

 ## Notes